The NSW relationships register provides legal recognition for de facto partners.

-If you've submitted an application to revoke your registered relationship within the last 90 days and you wish to withdraw it, you can lodge your request by mail or in person at a service centre.
+If you've submitted an application to revoke your registered relationship within the last 90 days and you wish to withdraw it, you can lodge your request by mail or in person at a Service NSW Centre.

 - If both parties applied to revoke the registered relationship, either party can apply to withdraw the application.

 - If one party applied to revoke the registered relationship, only this party can apply to withdraw the application.
 The other party will be notified by the Registry of Births, Deaths & Marriages.

 - your personal and contact details

 - the PDF form – 'Notice to withdraw an application to revoke a registered relationship'